kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-## The Entire Integration Is Small Enough to Understand
+## The Entire Integration Is Small Enough to Understand { #integration-small-enough }

 Collect the pieces: